nilsstreedain/nilsstreedain.com/blog/_posts/2023-05-28-reverse-engineering-duo-mobile.md

 ## Intercepting DUO Mobile Communication
 To monitor communication coming to and from the DUO app on my phone, I set up an internet proxy—a piece of software that routes each internet request from my phone, through my computer, allowing me to dig deeper into each communication the app is making.

-With the proxy setup, I scanned the QR code into the DUO Mobile app and captured the following request sent.
+With the proxy setup, I scanned the QR code into the DUO Mobile app and captured the following request.
 Notice the text `iysYvim1lzExImKx8Sqw` in the URL; this must be what the DUO app uses to activate the code, but where is the secret key?
 ```js
 POST https://api-46217189.duosecurity.com/push/v2/activation/iysYvim1lzExImKx8Sqw?customer_protocol=1 HTTP/2.0
 User-Agent: okhttp/2.7.5